 Illinois figures to have about twice the amount of gross gaming revenue as neighboring Indiana, while Iowa is projected to be about half the size of Indiana.
 The analysts estimate that Colorado will be third overall among the newcomers, just slightly below the revenue expected from Indiana.

-Indiana is projected to have $653 million in iGaming revenue in 2025, while Colorado is forecast to have $509 million and Iowa, $358 million.
+Indiana iGaming is projected to make $653 million in revenue in 2025, while Colorado is forecast to have $509 million and Iowa, $358 million.

 US iGaming Market Could Be $9.7 Billion in 2028